 I would like to start by introducing myself and my reasons for starting this blog about struggles with Addiction, ADHD & Strattera, Anxiety, Depression, and the problems that young people face whilst growing up in this crazy world.

 Throughout my life I have met many people who have asked me to keep a record of my life and my experiences, and very recently I made the decision to start writing a journal and saving memories, so that I can write memoirs which may inspire/entertain or shock some people.

-I was born as a “gifted and talented” child, and at age 5 I was diagnosed with ADHD, which was untreated and un-managed, due to the fear of medication, until September 2017.
+I was born in High Wycombe, England, and at age 5 I was diagnosed with ADHD, which was untreated and un-managed, due to the fear of medication, until September 2017.
 Because of this, I struggled a lot to control my actions and impulses, and like roughly 75% of people with ADHD I was instantly addicted to everything I ever came across.

 Avoiding all study gave me plenty of time to use my curiosity to explore everything I could think of, and experiment with as many drugs as I could get hold of.
 I quickly became obsessed with weed and lost a couple of years to numbing and destroying my brain with skunk, until I realised I had to stop as it was ruining my personality and killing my motivation.

 I also got heavily addicted to Mephedrone, the legal high that swamped the UK during 2009/2010.
 I used this powerful stimulant most days for about 5 solid months and lost most of my friends, abandoned my family and tried to emancipate, and also lost 25kg of body weight – which left me looking like a skeleton.
 I managed to kick this addiction due to a forced trip to Ireland where I could not get hold of the drug.
 Stopping Mephedrone caused me to leach back on to alcohol to try and calm my brain down.